-The great thing when you travel Thailand is that it’s so cheap – everything is cheap except perhaps wine and spirits, most of which is imported.
+The great thing when you travel in Thailand is that it’s so cheap – everything is cheap except perhaps wine and spirits, most of which is imported.
 If you’re like us and don’t throw money around stupidly, you’ll get by comfortably on 500-1000B per day for a couple, except in places like Phuket or Pattaya or perhaps Bangkok – because prices do tend to be a little more expensive in those heavily touristed places.
 This will cover your accommodation (around 300-600B per night), food (300-500B), transport (100-200B) and a few drinks to end the day.
 Of course you can easily spend more than that, but even if you eat, stay and drink in fairly good places, you should not need much more than 1500-2000B per day.

 Read our guide to the Thai Baht to get a better idea about how to manage your travel budget.

-I can’t say we’ve ever felt unsafe when we travel Thailand, but we do tend to stay away from areas known to be troublesome I guess.
+I can’t say we’ve ever felt unsafe when we travel in Thailand, but we do tend to stay away from areas known to be troublesome I guess.
 But there are a few things to think about before you take your Thailand holiday.